flipcamp/engagingstudents4/essays/thomas.md

 The lead sheet exercises described above naturally segue into transcription work, which requires a keen awareness of rhythm and meter.
 Moreover, because it is cognitively close in nature to performance, it provides a bridge between sound and notation complementary to that of listening while following a lead sheet.
 Transcription can begin modestly, perhaps with a straightforward tune like Horace Silver’s "[The Preacher](https://youtu.be/GEvru0HLKJc)."
 After listening to the opening a few times the students are asked to refine an instructor-made, simplified lead sheet (version 1 below) so that it more closely matches the recording.
 Then the students are shown a standard lead-sheet version of “The Preacher” (version 2 below), which captures beat anticipations more accurately than the simplified version, but possibly not as well as the students’ listening-based versions.

-**Example 3.** Horace Silver, “The Preacher:” 1) simplified version with regularized rhythms; 2) standard lead-sheet version with beat anticipations.
+**Figure 3.** Horace Silver, “The Preacher:” 1) simplified version with regularized rhythms; 2) standard lead-sheet version with beat anticipations.

 <img src="{{ site.baseurl }}/images/thomas03.png" alt="image" />